What? Devin Booker's Tweet From 4 Years Ago Came True - NewsBreak

 The Tweet from the Suns said: "Four years later, @DevinBook gets his Christmas wish!"

-The Suns lost the game 116-107, which means that the Warriors now surpassed the Suns int he standings.
+Coming into Christmas the Suns have the best record in the entire NBA at 26-5 in their first 31 games of the season.

-The Warriors are 27-6, which is the top seed in the west and the best record in the entire NBA.
+What makes the matchup with the Warriors so exciting is the fact that the Warriors have the second best record in the NBA at 26-6.

 Related stories on NBA basketball